Nov 19, 2014 1:43 PM EST

 The NBA is "very interested" in moving the draft after July 1 and packaging it with a season-ending awards show, possibly on consecutive nights.

-The NBA Lottery also drew a similarly high rating, which is believed to be helped by a good draft class and the presence of the Los Angeles Lakers.
+The NBA Lottery also drew a similarly high rating, which is believed to be helped by a good draft class and the presence of the Lakers.

-The Charlotte Hornets have traded the draft rights to Dwight Powell and Brendan Haywood to the Cleveland Cavaliers.
+The Hornets have traded the draft rights to Dwight Powell and Brendan Haywood to the Cavaliers.

 It was no secret that Bucks and Jabari Parker shared mutual interest and the relationship became official on Thursday when the club drafted him with the No. 2 pick.